Skip to content

 Distribution options and packaging settings

-Your distribution must include the Office file and the bin/ directory with three DLLs:
+Your distribution must include the protected copy of your Office file (not the source!) and the bin/ directory with three DLLs:

 bin\